-The incentive is available to any locally-funded construction project with an estimated contract value of at least \$100,000; contractors who employ ex-offender apprentices will be awarded a bid incentive on future bids, based on the total labor hours performed by the individuals under the contract.
+The incentive is available to select locally-funded construction projects with an estimated contract value of at least \$100,000; contractors who employ ex-offender apprentices will be awarded a bid incentive on future bids, based on the total labor hours performed by the individuals under the contract.
 The bid incentive will be applied on a sliding scale: if five to 10 percent of the total labor hours are performed by ex-offender apprentices, the bid incentive will be 0.5 percent of the contract base bid; and if 11 to 15 percent of the labor hours are performed by ex-offender apprentices, the bid incentive will be one percent of the contract base bid.

-As part of the new program, DFSS will work with delegate agencies with workforce development programs to recruit, screen and refer potential qualified candidates for these opportunities.
+As part of the new program, the Department of Family and Support Services (DFSS) will work with delegate agencies with workforce development programs to recruit, screen and refer potential qualified candidates for these opportunities.
 This initiative builds on the City's work to provide more opportunities for ex-offenders, following the expansion of the Chicago Transit Authority's successful Second Chance program last year.
+These investments have paid off, with more than 3,600 formerly incarcerated individuals gaining support they need to thrive through city programs, a four-fold increase from the 900 served in 2011.
+Last year alone, 1,400 formerly incarcerated individuals received pre-employment training and job placement opportunities.